Welwyn Garden City: Welwyn Garden City Urban District (19271974)

 The parish of Welwyn Garden City was made an urban district on 1 April 1927, making it independent of the Welwyn Rural District Council.

 New offices were built on the site of the former parish council's offices at the corner of Bridge Road and The Campus.
 The new building was formally opened in January 1937.
 This building served as the headquarters of Welwyn Garden City Urban District Council until its abolition in 1974.
-Between 20 May 1948 and 31 March 1966 the development of the town was also administered by the Welwyn Garden City Development Corporation, set up under the New Towns Act 1946.
+Between 20 May 1948 and 31 March 1966 the development of the town was also administered by the Welwyn Garden City Development Corporation, set up under the New Towns Act 1946 (9 & 10 Geo.
+6. c.
+68).

 Welwyn Garden City Urban District Council was granted a coat of arms on 15 December 1958.

 Welwyn Garden City Urban District was abolished under the Local Government Act 1972, merging with Welwyn Rural District and Hatfield Rural District to become the district of Welwyn Hatfield on 1 April 1974.
-No successor parish was created for the town, and so it became an unparished area, governed directly by Welwyn Hatfield District Council (Borough Council after 2006).
+There are some successor civil parish created for the town, and so it is governed directly by Welwyn Hatfield District Council (Borough Council after 2006).
 The Welwyn Garden City Urban District Council's former offices at The Campus are still used by Welwyn Hatfield Borough Council as its headquarters.